Harshmahajan2211/Harshmahajan2211/README.md

 - Managed interaction with radio buttons, checkboxes, dropdowns, and date pickers.
 - Scrolling handled with JavaScript Executor.
 - Tech: **Python, Selenium, Chromedriver**
+  Here's a polished and well-structured version of your project descriptions, written in **GitHub-friendly markdown**, ready to be placed under the **Projects** section of your `README.md`:
 ---

 ### 🧾 Certifications: